2016 CSA: June 25 - October 8

 are new to the CSA model, please be sure to read “Considering

 a CSA?” and the FAQ section at the bottom of this page.

-At Frog Holler, CSA members can choose either a Weekly or Biweekly
+At Frog Holler, CSA members can choose either a Weekly, Biweekly or Market Share of fresh,

 seasonal produce.
 (Market Shares are described in the next section.)